Babka Easter Bread Recipe

 My favorite Easter recipe is from my husband’s family.
 His family brought their Babka Easter Bread recipe with them 4 generations ago from Poland.
 I was happy to introduce this bread to our family as an Easter tradition and we all look forward to it.
 Once you taste it, you will want tot add it to your annual Easter holiday traditions.

 We usually have the Babka Easter Bread for Easter morning breakfast at our home, then enjoy it again for Easter dinner with the extended family.
 Each batch makes 3 loaves but I normally make at least 2 batches to share with family and friends.
 Last year, we ended up freezing 1 loaf to see if it would freeze well.
-To our delightful surprise, it freezes very well.
+To our delightful surprise, it freezes very well when wrapped with plastic wrap, then foil.

 This recipe is moderate to difficult because of the amount of time it takes from beginning to end – about 6 hours.
 It is well worth the time and effort.